-'I’ve always felt a real connection with Thrive,’ she says.
-'I am so pleased that I am finally able to make a contribution.
-It’s an exciting time for the organisation, and I look forward to making a difference.’
+In 2018 she had the time to get involved at last, and she joined Thrive as a Trustee.
+‘I am so pleased that I am finally able to make a contribution,’ she says.
+‘It’s an exciting time for Thrive, and I look forward to making a difference.’